 Downsides?
-A lot of owners reported the wipes were smaller and thinner than they anticipated, making it harder to clean their dog’s ears.
+Many owners reported the wipes were smaller and thinner than they anticipated, making it harder to clean their dog’s ears.
 Also, as you get to the bottom of the container, the wipes get more and more saturated with liquid.
 This means you either have to squeeze them out first, or you need to wipe out your dog’s ears afterward.

 Epi-Otic comes in two versions: Regular and Advanced.
 Both formulas are low in pH, which discourages bacteria and fungus from growing within the ear.
 The Advanced formula contains the additional ingredient of salicylic acid (this class of medications encourages skin cells to shed).
 Salicylic acid promotes healthy drying of the ear canal, so pathogens don’t want to hang out there.
 The instructions are easy to follow, and it’s non-irritating for regular use.

-ZYMOX provides the convenience of a cleaner and treatment in one bottle (in case your dog only wants to hold still for a short time).
-An enzymatic cleaner, it’s effective against yeast, and fungal and bacterial infections.
+Zymox Otic provides the convenience of a cleaner and treatment in one bottle (if your dog only wants to hold still for a short time).
+An enzymatic cleaner, it’s effective against yeast, fungal, and bacterial infections.
 Best of all, it’s made in the United States with high-quality products, and they never test on animals.

 So what are the downsides?
 It IS known to irritate sensitive ears.
 It can also dry your dog’s ears TOO MUCH, which isn’t great.
-It’s on the expensive side, mostly due to the small size of the bottle compared with the amount needed.
+It’s on the expensive side, mostly due to the bottle’s small size compared with the amount needed.
 Make sure you read that label, too; this cleaner isn’t intended for long-term use.

 Helping You Help Your Dog’s Ears